holivieri/flutter_template_app/README.md

 flutter test --coverage
 ```

+## DevOps
+I added an Azure Build Pipeline yaml file for Android and IOS.

 ## Support
 If you want to add features to this project just create a Pull Request.
 Please check that you don't have any warning before creating the PR